mlox/mlox/mlox/mlox_readme.txt

 (Currently the rule-base needs lots of work, of course).
 - warns about missing pre-requisites
 - warns about plugin conflicts
-- prints notes for things you might want to know about a mod, but were too lazy to read the Readme, or even find the info in some post somewhere in the Internets :)
+- prints notes for things you might want to know about a mod, but may have overlooked in the Readme, or things discussed in forum posts you may have missed.
-- user customizable via a rules file
+- customizable via a separate user rules file
-- can also check someone else's load list from a file: mlox.py -wf Morrowind.ini someones_load_order_posting.txt (it also understands output of Wrye Mash and Reorder Mods++)
+- can also check someone else's load list, you can paste the list into the mlox GUI, or load the list from a file.
 - runs on Windows or Linux :)

 ------------------------------------------------------------